K1D77A/cl-swimmingpool/README.md

 This library is a simple implementation of a thread pool.
-The purpose is to allow the user to be able to execute tasks concurrently without much much thought.
+The purpose is to allow the user to be able to execute tasks concurrently without much thought.
 This libary implements a simple thread pool where each thread has a list of tasks it has to execute as they are added to the pool.
 As a task is executed the result is stored and simply waits for the user to retrieve the results, once retreived the task is removed from the pool.
 I decided I would make the library swimming pool themed.